levim03/Coding-Projects/README.md

 - Item sales and price tracking
 - Donation tracking and reporting
 - ETL-style data handling for accurate inventory state
+- Utilizes a SQLite DB for a backend

 ---